-Article 18 of Regulation (EU) 913/2010 concerning a European rail network for competitive freight requires each RFC Management Board to publish a document providing information on the rail infrastructure of the entire Rail Freight Corridor (RFC), in particular as regards commercial and legal access conditions, thus facilitating the Applicants’ international business on RFCs.
+Article 18 of Regulation (EU) 913/2010 concerning a European rail network for competitive freight requires RFC Management Boards to publish corridor information documents providing information on the rail infrastructure of each Rail Freight Corridor (RFC), in particular as regards commercial and legal access conditions, thus facilitating the Applicants’ international business on RFCs.

 The RNE Network Statement and Corridor Information Document Working Group has developed a Corridor Information Document Common Structure accompanied by an implementation guide designed to help the RFCs with the production of harmonised and thus easy-to-understand documents.
 The RNE Corridor Information Document Common Structure complies with the requirements of the above-mentioned Regulation.